runabol/wirehook/README.md

 ## Why Stateless?

 By keeping the application stateless:
-- **Security**: No user data or payloads are stored, minimizing attack surfaces.
+- **Security**: Users don't need to worry about their sensitive information being stored.
 - **Performance**: Lightweight and scalable without external storage dependencies.
 - **Simplicity**: No need for database setup or configuration.